 The charred hulk of the giant Greek car ferry Heleanna was towed today (Monday) into Brindisi harbour under the gaze of hundreds of angry survivors.

-The charred hulk of the giant Greek car ferry Heleanna was towed today (Monday) into Brindisi harbour under the gaze of hundreds of angry survivors.
+Background: The charred hulk of the giant Greek car ferry Heleanna was towed today (Monday) into Brindisi harbour under the gaze of hundreds of angry survivors.
 The 11,400 ton converted oil tanker, reputed to be the world's largest car ferry, was brought in by three tugs.